 Offering an impressive programme of more than 80 events including talks, art exhibitions, workshops and performances, the Christian Arts Festival is set to return to Cheltenham this spring with the theme of ‘Encounters’.

-Opening its arms to welcome everyone, regardless of faith, background, race, sexuality, or age, Christian Arts Festival is set to unite the community from Saturday 22 April to Sunday 7 May 2017, across a range of venues including Cheltenham Town Hall, The Wilson, and numerous churches across town.
+Opening its arms to welcome everyone, regardless of faith, background, race, sexuality or age, the Christian Arts Festival takes place at venues across Cheltenham from Tuesday 23 April to Sunday 12 May 2019.

-SoGlos has rounded up its festival highlights below, with full details, and a programme available at christianartsfestival.org where tickets can be booked.
+SoGlos has rounded up its festival highlights below, with full details, and a programme available at christianartsfestival.org.

 For the full festival programme and tickets, visit christianartsfestival.org directly.